 What might surprise you is the fact that the painter chose to include several astrological symbols, specifically the Taurus sign painted several times all over the room.
-Of course, there’s a reason behind it: the Borgia’s crest in fact used to show a bull in the middle and Antonio da Viterbo decided to pay homage to the family this way.
+The Borgia’s crest used to feature a bull in the middle and Antonio da Viterbo decided to pay homage to the family this way.

 5. The Room of the Creed

 This room was painted mostly by the workshop of Pinturicchio.
-They decided to follow the usual project, focusing on the ceiling.
+They decided to follow the usual project by focusing on the ceiling.
 However, for this area, the painter opted for more classical work and reproduced several apostles and saints.
-The artists also decorated the room by inserting several fine geometrical figures, not easy to reproduce without some deep art studies.
+The artists also decorated the room by inserting several fine geometrical figures, which are not easy to reproduce without deep art studies.

-The Catholic characters portrayed in this space have a very specific role: to express the strong union between the Old Testament and New Testament.
-According to some art critics, the style adopted by Pinturicchio and his school for this specific space can be considered as a mix between the famous Tuscan style and the Umbrian one.
+The Catholic figures portrayed in this space have a very specific role: to express the strong union between the Old Testament and New Testament.
+According to some art critics, the style adopted by Pinturicchio and his school for this specific space can be considered a mix between the famous Tuscan and Umbrian styles.

 4. Room of the Liberal Arts

-The first thing that pops out at you is the fireplace.
-It is huge!
-The Room of the Liberal Arts was the private dining room and study of the Pope.
-It also happens to be the room where, upon his death, his boy lay in state.
+The first thing that pops out at you is the fireplace—it’s huge!
+The Room of the Liberal Arts was the private dining room and study of the pope.
+It also happens to be the room where, upon his death, his body lay in state.
 When you walk in, you can still feel the presence of such a powerful personality in the room.
-If only the walls had a mouth to tell us what took place here!
+If only the walls could speak!

-On the ceiling, is the personification of all the Liberal Arts such as geometry, rhetoric, figurative art, and literature.
-All the characters embodying each art are portrayed while sitting on a throne to emphasize the importance and necessity of all of them.
+On the ceiling, you’ll see the personification of all the Liberal Arts such as geometry, rhetoric, figurative art, and literature.
+The characters embodying each art are all portrayed sitting on a throne to emphasize the importance and necessity of each of them.

-For example, Cicero expresses the importance of rhetoric and Euclid for geometry.
-Some experts are still discussing today the character portrayed to represent figurative art.
+For example, Cicero expresses the importance of rhetoric, and Euclid for geometry.
+There is still discussion among experts about the character representing figurative art.
 The most credited theory assumes that the man sitting on the throne could be the painter Bramante.

 3. Room of the Saints

 Also, a specific historical character is displayed in these frescos: St. Catherine of Alexandria.
 I would say this is Pinturicchio’s masterpiece.
-The abundant use of gold recalls the Medieval world which is so common with Pinturicchio.
-In this room are some common references to Borgia’s crest, such as the bull.
+The abundant use of gold recalls the Medieval world, which is so common in Pinturicchio’s work.
+In this room, there are some common references to the Borgia’s crest, such as the bull.

 Without a doubt, The Disputation of Saint Catherine of Alexandria is the most beautiful and spectacular fresco in the Borgia apartments.
-In the painting, Pinturicchio has painted himself at the left angle of the lunetteEnrico Bruschini- Art Historian & Official Vatican Tour Guide
+In the painting, Pinturicchio has painted himself at the left angle of the lunette.Enrico Bruschini—Art Historian and Official Vatican Tour Guide

 2. The Room of the Mysteries of the Faith

-The Room of the Mysteries of the Faith was the last room that Pinturicchio painted.
-This room was probably used by the pope to host private functions or visits.
+The Room of the Mysteries of the Faith was the last room Pinturicchio painted.
+It was probably used by the pope to host private functions or visits.
 The name, the Room of Mysteries, is due to the Virgin Mary’s seven Mysteries, a series of Catholic stories loved by Pope Alexander VI.

 The peculiarity of this space is the perfect coincidence between the fresco paintings on the ceiling and the geometrical figures used for the floor.
 In every corner of the room, the artist decided to portray one of the seven Mysteries.

-Of course, you should begin your visit by observing the first one: the Annunciation, and then proceeding with the Shepherds Adoration until you arrive at the Resurrection and Virgin Mary’s final Assumption.
-Pinturicchio decided to portray the Biblical Prophets in the corners of the room and so you might find, for example, David, Isaiah and Solomon.
+Of course, you should begin your visit by observing the first one: the Annunciation.
+Then, proceed to the Shepherd’s Adoration until you arrive at the Resurrection and Virgin Mary’s final Assumption.
+Pinturicchio decided to portray the Biblical Prophets in the corners of the room, so you might find, for example, David, Isaiah, and Solomon.

 1. The Room of the Popes

-The Room of the Popes owes its name to the scrolls with the names of popes on them in the room.
+The Room of the Popes owes its name to the scrolls with the names of popes in the room.
 It is the largest of all the rooms and the pope used it to host official ceremonies, audiences, and solemn banquets.
-It was also used in recent times as a dining room for Cardinals who were united during the Conclave to elect a new pope.
+It was also used in recent times as a dining room for cardinals who were united during the conclave to elect a new pope.